 Stoic: (n) someone who does not complain when something unpleasant happens to him.

-- My father, a stoic by nature, found it hard to express his grief when my mother died.
+- Example: My father, a stoic by nature, found it hard to express his grief when my mother died.

 Stoicism: (n) not showing one’s emotions when suffering hardship.